Anime North 2023!

 Hotel room availability: Farther hotels easy but closest hotels very difficult (the closest and most popular hotels sell out minutes within opening)

-Hotel rooms: Around $150-200 CDN (booking under Anime North convention block)
+Hotel rooms: Around $150-200 CAD (booking under Anime North convention block)

 Parking: Free parking at the convention centre during the day, low cost parking overnight at hotels